CarlosMecha/carlosmecha.github.com/_posts/2020-10-27-a-good-old-laptop.markdown

 based.

 After a while, that affected how I was approaching tasks in my TODO list.
-I was grouping tasks by what programs will use and as a side effect, I was spending less time in context switching.
+I was grouping tasks by which programs will use and as a side effect, I was spending less time in context switching.
 Also I was ignoring notifications because switching to the other window will take a painful 2-3 seconds (we have became too spoiled with new technologies).
 This works too for browser tabs.
 Some sites are seriously slow, like LinkedIn.
 When I open a tab and type the address, while the page is loading, I